Can Stress Increase Your Total IgE Level? The Cortisol Connection

 What Do Total IgE Results Mean?

-Understanding your total IgE result requires careful interpretation — our guide on how to read your lab report covers kU/L values in detail.
+Understanding your total IgE result requires careful interpretation.
 Below is a general guide, though results should always be discussed with an appropriate healthcare professional:

 Total IgE Level (IU/mL)What It May Suggest